“We are adaptive rather than disordered”

 Therapeutic techniques play a key role in healing.
 Together, we will find what works best for you.
 However, even more important than the techniques is our relationship and how you relate to yourself.
 I prioritize the quality of our connection by using present-moment interventions to ensure we are aligned.
 Every technique we agree to use serves the goal of helping you increase awareness and befriend your own experience.
 Lasting, meaningful change comes through befriending and accepting yourself—only then can the techniques we use truly be effective.

 I understand trauma as something that can be both inherited across generations and experienced directly through overwhelming events like accidents, injuries, or assaults.
 But trauma isn’t always loud or obvious—developmental trauma, which affects nearly all of us, often comes from repeated experiences like emotional neglect, judgment, or feeling unseen.
-Whether trauma shows up in subtle or severe ways, healing begins by acknowledging its impact and gently working with the protective strategies you've developed, such as dissociation, avoidance, addiction, or hypervigilance.
-Rather than trying to eliminate these responses, we build awareness around them, allowing you to make more empowered, moment-to-moment choices in how you relate to yourself and the world.
+Whether trauma shows up in subtle or more severe ways, healing begins by acknowledging its impact and gently working with the protective strategies you’ve developed—such as dissociation, avoidance, addiction, or hypervigilance.
+Rather than trying to eliminate these responses, we build compassionate awareness around them, allowing you to make more empowered, moment-to-moment choices in how you relate to yourself and the world.
+Through processing traumatic memories with befriending and approaches like EMDR, Brainspotting, and somatic awareness, the nervous system is given the opportunity to fully complete what was once overwhelming, often allowing the trauma to feel resolved and significantly reducing, or even eliminating, its ongoing emotional and physiological impacts.

 Somatic-Based Techniques